Is There A "Happy Pill" That Can Change My Mood?

 Different types of medications work in different ways in the body, though most antidepressants work by affecting neurotransmitters.
 Serotonin, norepinephrine, and dopamine are the most common neurotransmitters associated with depression, and antidepressants can affect them in different ways.
 Selective serotonin reuptake inhibitors (SSRIs) are most commonly what healthcare providers prescribe first because they are typically less likely to cause side effects than other types of antidepressants.

-What drug makes you feel the happiest?
+What medication makes you feel the happiest?

-Do happy pills really work?
+Do “happy pills” really work?

 - Drowsiness or fatigue (especially when first taken)